GuidoDipietro/python_art/README.md

 _(Beware, it might be configured only to generate the last one or something like that, surely you'll have fun tweaking it!)_

-Some of this programs are a bit outdated and coded by a less-wise self version of myself, so they might be pretty bad.
+Some of this programs are a bit outdated and coded by a less-wise version of myself, so they might be pretty bad.
 I'll try to make them better.

 Only made for fun purposes.